 Browse our content to explore this question with us:

 Bonnie Greer and Eddie Nixon in Conversation - "Technically on one level, we can’t know what is contemporaray, because you can’t know your own time.
 But practically, there’s something to be said about ‘contemporary experiences.’
-I was really lucky to go to New York in 1978, during the beginning of the whole East Village art scene and I got to see Merce Cunningham dance, I got to see Trisha Brown dance, Wuppertal Dance Theatre, Urban Bush Women, Robert Wilson … so I’m this kid in the audience and I remember looking at Pina Bausch, and it said something to me that I could use at that moment in my life.
-Only a great artist can do that.
+I was really lucky to go to New York in 1978, and I got to see Merce Cunningham, Wuppertal Dance Theatre, Urban Bush Women, Robert Wilson … I remember looking at Pina Bausch, and it said something to me that I could use at that moment in my life.
 If you’re able to receive something and you can use it, that’s contemporaneous, of the time, of the moment – that’s what it all means."
 Follow the button to read the full conversation:

 'What are Contemporary Ideas?'
 Commissioned Video: In this video we’re taking a look at the history of Contemporary Dance glossing over 5 decades of contemporary influences and asking what that might mean for its future.
 This video can only begin to scratch the surface of history and knowledge and is not intended to replace academic research but, instead, to spark debate!
 Watch the full video here: